Analyze videos

 3

-Select the Copy icon next to your key.
+Select the Copy icon next to your key to copy it to your clipboard.

 • Depending on the programming language you are using, install the TwelveLabs SDK by entering one of the following commands: